 In the mornings, we also saw some guests kayaking when there was a high tide.

-Alternatively, you can also head to other resorts like Bintan Lagoon Resort, Nirwana Resorts or Treasure Bay where non-staying guests can enjoy activities for a slightly higher fees.
+Alternatively, you can also head to other resorts like Bintan Lagoon Resort, Nirwana Resorts or Treasure Bay where non-staying guests can enjoy activities for a fee.
 The hotel can arrange for a taxi or you can book your own taxi.

 READ ALSO: Our glamping experience in Canopi, Bintan